California tax filing season opens

 Sacramento – The Franchise Tax Board (FTB) is now accepting 2017 state tax returns for a filing season that extends through April 17, two days beyond the traditional deadline because of a federal holiday.
 FTB encourages taxpayers to take advantage of the agency’s online services and take the necessary steps to protect themselves and their refunds.

 Free filing help is available for many taxpayers with limited incomes, and is often available on military bases for service members.
-For a list of Volunteer Income Tax Assistance Program locations throughout California, go to ftb.ca.gov and click on free filing assistance.
+For a list of Volunteer Income Tax Assistance Program locations throughout California, go to ftb.ca.gov and search for free tax help.

 This year, California’s expanded, cash-back Earned Income Tax Credit (CalEITC) will be available to as many as 1.1 million more families.